-“Live simple and you will live free.”
+“Live simply and you will live free.”

 Rob Greenfield is an adventurer, environmental activist, humanitarian, and dude making a difference.
 He is dedicated to leading the way to a more sustainable and just world.

-Rob is the creator of The Food Waste Fiasco, a campaign that strives to end food waste and hunger in the U.S. He has dove into more than two thousand dumpsters across America to demonstrate how nearly half of all food in the U.S. is wasted while 50 million (1 in 7) Americans are food insecure.
+Rob is the creator of The Food Waste Fiasco, a campaign that strives to end food waste and hunger in the U.S. He has dove into more than two thousand dumpsters across the United States to demonstrate how nearly half of all food in the U.S. is wasted while 50 million (1 in 7) Americans are food insecure.

 The Early Years

-Rob grew up in the Northwoods of Wisconsin in the small town of Ashland (population 8,620) and had a passion for the outdoors from a young age.
+Rob grew up in the Northwoods of Wisconsin in the small town of Ashland and had a passion for the outdoors from a young age.
 He spent seven years in Boy Scouts and achieved the top rank of Eagle Scout.
 In 2005 he left his hometown to attend University of Wisconsin – La Crosse where he earned a Bachelors of Science with a major in Biology, minor in Chemistry, and a focus in Aquatic Science.
 During his summer breaks he worked 80+ hours per week selling educational books door-to-door and learned the skills of sales and marketing.
-In 2011 he moved to San Diego where shortly after he started his own marketing company, The Greenfield Group.
+In 2011 he moved to San Diego where he started his own marketing company, The Greenfield Group.

 During much of Rob’s teens and early 20’s his life was focused on money, nice possessions, and the pursuit of women.
 He had the goal of being a millionaire by age 30.
 His life took a great turn when at the age of 24 he started to become aware of the environmental and social issues of his generation.
 He learned through books and documentaries that he was contributing to many of these problems through his daily actions including the food he was eating, the car he was driving, and the stuff he was buying and consuming.
 At that point he began his transformation from a Drunk Dude to Dude Making a Difference.